pippinbarr/chesses3/process/to-do.md

 - ~~Choose a square/piece and target it with the hand~~
 - ~~If the hand reaches it, select it, then move toward target square~~
 - ~~If delay ends then make the move~~

-- Make the ghost come in at random (for both players I suppose)
+- ~~Make the ghost come in at random (for both players I suppose)~~
-- Music!
+- ~~Music!~~
-- If the user clicks any other piece/square or maybe even moves mouse near the cursor it goes away?
+- ~~If the user clicks any other piece/square or maybe even moves mouse near the cursor it goes away?~~
+- ~~Add a click animation to the hand~~

-- Attribute hand on info panel?
-Or just press kit?
-By Unbekannter Grafiker, keine Schöpfungshöhe - Screenshot, keine Schöpfungshöhe, Public Domain, https://commons.wikimedia.org/w/index.php?curid=7799880
+- Attribute hand in press kit: By Unbekannter Grafiker, keine Schöpfungshöhe - Screenshot, keine Schöpfungshöhe, Public Domain, https://commons.wikimedia.org/w/index.php?curid=7799880

 # DRESSAGE